Professional estate planning and administration services

 Estate planning protects your personal assets, including some aspects of your business.
 Succession planning focuses exclusively on safeguarding the continued operation of a business.
 Estate planning doesn’t guarantee the continuation of your business, but focuses on the distribution of your assets.

-It is recommended that an estate plan should be started the moment you become a legal adult, with an update every three to five years.
-While we understand that for most young adults putting an estate plan in place is not a priority, there are a few life events that should prompt you to put in place or update your estate plan, no matter how old you are.
+We understand that for most young adults putting an estate plan in place is not a priority.
+But there are a few life events that should prompt you to put in place or update your estate plan, no matter how old you are.
+These include:

 • Home ownership